Your AI agent shouldn't ask “what’s next?”

 Backlog wins where the agent loop matters.

-It loses on real-time collaboration and 500-person rollouts.
+It loses on real-time human collaboration and integration marketplaces.
 Different tools, different problems.

 Backlog Linear Jira GitHub Issues